thetalkingcaat/vectaria-darkmodecss/README.md

 5. enjoy

 the css cotains:
-- darkmode for hotbar, backpack and chest
+- darkmode for hotbar, backpack, chest and item prompt
 - custom font and prompt
 - transparent background for stats